Kenya

 A Health/Education Project, which offers the following programmes:

-- A programme connecting children with disabilities to medical facilities to address their needs for surgery or for follow up medical care.
+– Connecting children with disabilities to medical facilities to address their needs for surgery or for follow up medical care.

-- A programme for the elderly providing socialization, hot food, clean clothing, and weekly medical advice by a nurse and assessment when needed.
+– Elderly project with socialisation, hot food, clean clothing, and weekly medical advice by a nurse and assessment when needed.

 Due to the difficulty accessing health care transport of the sick is provided to area clinics and to the District Hospital.